Who do you serve?

 Today Jeremy Corbyn has made an absolute, concerning the Labour Party and condemning antisemitism, an absolute that many would argue has always been the Party position stating unequivocally that ‘Antisemitism has no place in our Party.
 Hatred towards Jewish people has no place in our society.’

 Many members and supporters feel that this statement and powerful message will not be enough for some people and the organisations they represent.
 They believe that they will continually condemn and hold Jeremy Corbyn personally responsible for antisemitism within the Labour Party no matter how hard he fights to stamp it out.

 Stamping antisemitism out is just a part of removing this cloud from the Labour Party.
 For the vast majority of Labour members and supporters, there must also be change within the PLP.
-There is a growing demand that all lobby groups be proscribed and MPs restricted from accepting personal donations from outside interests and lobbyist.
+There is a growing demand that all lobby groups be proscribed and MPs restricted from accepting personal donations from outside interests and lobbyists.
 If donations are to be received they should be to the Party and not individual MPs or their offices.

 There is a growing unease from the membership in how lobby groups and personal donations to MPs are used and a hunting question of how they influence MPs and our politics.

 Labour Friends of Israel

 The most controversial of these Lobby groups is ‘Labour Friends of Israel’ (LFI) this group has been the focus of both documentary and online conspiracies relating to funding and even proposed ‘Take Down’ of British politicians with money of up to a million pounds offered for what could only be called sabotage of the Labour Party and other politicians within parliament that are seen as less than friendly to the state of Israel.

 Conspiracies relating to the LFI will continue and grow while the group is allowed to function within Westminster there is no denying the facts or the truth behind the undercover film made by Al Jazeera.

 The film prompted Emily Thornbury to ask for an enquiry by the government into: ‘Reports of Israeli embassy official discussing how to discredit government minister.